-As the communications director at the McKnight Foundation, Eng oversees all foundation-wide external communications.
-She is a member of McKnight’s senior leadership team and serves as an adviser to the president.
+As the communications director at the McKnight Foundation, Na Eng oversees all foundation-wide external communications.
+She is a member of McKnight’s senior leadership team and provides counsel to the president and the board.

 Eng refined her instinct for storytelling over two decades as a journalist in New York City.
 Producing for PBS and CNBC, she traveled the globe to translate complex public policy issues into understandable human narratives.
-Her work received numerous honors.
-In addition to an Emmy, she won an Edward R. Murrow Award for Best Documentary and several National Headliner Awards.
+Her work received numerous honors, including an Emmy Award, Edward R. Murrow Award for Best Documentary, and several National Headliner Awards.